 Students will discover the wonders of nature right in the heart of Atlanta!
-Our program's hands-on learning includes an educationally themed hike through Atlanta’s favorite park as well as unforgettable science experiments and activities that are sure to captivate students of all ages.
+Our program’s hands-on learning includes an educationally themed hike through Atlanta’s favorite park as well as unforgettable science experiments and activities that are sure to captivate students of all ages.
 Our programs follow Georgia Performance Standards and are adaptable based on requests.
-There are endless opportunities to learn here at Piedmont Park and we can help create the perfect program for your group!
+There are endless opportunities to learn here at Piedmont Park.
+Looking for a specific program?
+Ask us to create the perfect program for your group!

 Babies to Big Ones – Kindergarten

 Does a young frog look like its parent?
 How do plants grow?
 Compare growing up as a human to growing up in the wild.
 Learn and play in the Park then plant your very own seed!
 GPS: SKL1, SKL2(c)

 Needs, Seeds, Nature – 1st to 2nd Grade

 Find out what every animal needs to survive during an exploratory hike looking for animals and plants that call Piedmont Park home.
 Next, take a trip to the garden and orchard where students will identify, examine, and even taste different parts of plants!
 GPS: S1L1, S2L2

 Take an adventure hike and discover the amazing ecosystems and habitats found within the Park.
 Participate in fun activities that teach about the food web and all about adaptation!
 GPS: S3L1, S4L1, S4L2

 ExCELLent Adventures – 5th Grade/7th Grade

 Take a hike and check out the diverse plant life found right here in Piedmont Park.
 The adventure continues as students learn more about a plant’s cellular structure during an interactive microscope lab.
 GPS: S5L3, S5L4

 It’s Lonely At the Top – 6th to 8th Grade